dtsbourg/old-thoughts/_posts/2018-02-08-pose-sketching2.md

 ### Intrinsic matrix and Camera parameters

 As we have seen the intrinsic matrix is entirely defined by camera parameters.
-In our case we were able to retrieve them from Tango, letting us plugin the desired values to the matrix $\mathbf{K}$.
+In our case we were able to retrieve them from Tango, letting us plugin the desired values to the matrix $$\mathbf{K}$$.

 ### Extrinsic matrix and Calibration

 We also have to learn the extrinsic matrix so we can figure out where the camera and robot are relative to each other.
 For this we used the simplest method available: since the phone's pose as given by Tango was relative to the start-up position, we simply start-up the app at a position that is known from the robot, such as its end-effector.
-We can see this step in [TODO]
+We can see this step in Fig. 5.

 ![Interaction Model]({% asset_path calib.jpg %})
 *Figure 5: Calibration step*